Activate Your Learning Potential With Active Listening

 Don’t Use Your Own Words

 There may be moments in a class or conversation where you have to repeat what was said to you, especially if you’re seeking clarification on the subject or proving that you’re following along.
-In these situations the temptation to rephrase what was told to you in your words is strong but studies suggest that it’s actually better to employ direct repetition.
+In these situations, the temptation to rephrase what was told to you in your words is strong but studies suggest that it’s actually better to employ direct repetition.
 Whenever an opportunity for repeated speech comes up, repeat what they said word for word as much as you can.
 Doing this holds a few benefits: it boosts your memory skills, it encourages deeper listening because you’re trying to keep track of every word they’re saying, and also inspires positive feelings from the listener that you’ve been paying close attention.
 Putting something in your own words could risk offending the other party or creating confusion/misinterpretations on your part because you’re saying their point incorrectly.

 An effective way to show that you’re listening and to keep the flow of conversation is to sometimes chime in and repeat the last few words they said.
 This can be particularly useful if the speaker trails off, goes off on a tangent, or otherwise seems to have lost their place.
 Repeating the last thing they said can get some gears turning and oftentimes reignite their memory.